genai-impact/ecologits/docs/methodology/llm_inference.md

 ??? info "On the ML.ENERGY dataset filtering"

-    We have filtered the dataset to keep only the benchmark on NVIDIA H100 80GB HBM3 GPUs.
+    In order to have relevant data and avoid outlies, we have filtered the dataset to keep only (1) the benchmark on NVIDIA H100 80GB HBM3 GPUs, (2) batch sizes no larger than 512 and (3) models no larger than 200B parameters.

 We approximate energy consumption per output token as a function of the number of activate parameters, denoted as $P_{\text{active}}$, and the batch size, denoted as $B$.